 - Instead of raisins, add a 1/2 cup of shredded or finely chopped apple.
 Or try chopped dried apricots, cherries, or cranberries.

 - Change up the spices.
-Instead of cinnamon and nutmeg, I like to substitute a teaspoon or so of homemade Apple Pie Spice or Pumpkin Pie Spice for a little variety.
+Instead of cinnamon and nutmeg, I like to substitute a teaspoon of homemade Apple Pie Spice or Pumpkin Pie Spice for a little variety.